This year our program includes two main presentations.

 Pesky Persistent Pastern Pustules and Hives that Just Won’t Quit!

 Are you ready to listen to someone who gets to see skin problems all day long?
 Julia Miller, DVM is joining us from the Cornell University College of Veterinary Medicine to talk about bumps, pus, scabs, itching and allergies.
 Dr. Miller has grown up hearing about dermatology issues at the dinner table.
 Her father is Dr. William Miller who has starred on our stage in the past.
 This Dr. Miller is a 2012 Cornell graduate who went on to do a rotating large animal internship at the University of Georgia involving internal medicine, surgery and emergency care of horses and farm animals.
 She worked her way up the eastern seaboard working in clinics in North Carolina, South Carolina and Virginia before returning home and narrowing down her focus to dermatology.
 We are sure that she has seen plenty of skin disease in those southern states as well as during her recent training.
 She has chosen to spend her time at the podium going into some depth on two common and persistent problems: pastern dermatitis (scratches) and hives.

-Our trade show exhibitors again displayed all sorts of booths with great products, information about horse clubs, and educational opportunities.
-We also raffled off many wonderful door prizes.
-The first Saturday in February is a special day on the local horsemen’s calendar.
-We look forward to seeing you again next year at our seminar on Saturday February 2, 2019.
+Our trade show exhibitors will display all sorts of booths with great products, information about horse clubs, and educational opportunities.
+We also raffle off many wonderful door prizes.
+The first Saturday in February is a special day on the local horseman’s calendar.
+We look forward to seeing you at our seminar on Saturday February 2, 2019.